erp-texh-2022/etworkk-14.0/doc/cla/corporate/openforce.md

 Italy, 2020-10-02

-Openforce Srls Unipersonale agrees to the terms of the Dosyt Corporate Contributor License Agreement v1.0.
+Openforce Srls Unipersonale agrees to the terms of the etwork Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this